amirrezavazifeh/Snapshot-Hyperspectral-Imaging-with-Neural-Field/README.md

 The last category—**snapshot hyperspectral imaging**—offers high-speed acquisition but poses a major reconstruction challenge.
 Each pixel typically measures only one wavelength, making the recovery of the full 3D hyperspectral cube from a 2D snapshot an **ill-posed inverse problem**.
-Classical reconstruction methods (e.g., CASSI) rely on matrix inversion or hand-tuned priors, which can be brittle and data-dependent.

 ---